Opentrons/opentrons/api/docs/v2/tutorial.rst

 ************

-This tutorial   guide you through creating a Python protocol file from scratch.
+This tutorial will guide you through creating a Python protocol file from scratch.
 At the end of this process you’ll have a complete protocol that can run on an OT-2 robot.
 If you don’t have an OT-2 yet (or if you’re away from your lab, or if your robot is in use) you can use the same file to :ref:`simulate the protocol <tutorial-simulate>` on your computer instead.

 What You’ll Automate
 ^^^^^^^^^^^^^^^^^^^^